Samuellky/email-service/README.md

 ## Description
 This email service allows user to send email using Gmail as an email provider.
-This API requires basic authentication where the username and password will be the user's email credentials.
+This API requires basic authentication where the username and password will be the sender's email credentials.

 ## Prerequisites
 1. Gmail account - turn on "Less secure app access" in the account security section.